a-elasri/chatgpt_microservice/README.md

 Overall, the microservice provides a useful and scalable solution for answering user questions and storing the results in a persistent format, leveraging the power of AI and cloud technologies to enhance user experience and data management.

 ![image](https://user-images.githubusercontent.com/80216049/221702998-537cdd01-34a5-4153-8345-dd5110539baf.png)

+## Entities

+The entities in a software system represent the key components and data structures that enable the system to function properly.
+In this project, there are four main entities that play important roles in the microservice that interacts with the ChatGPT API.